-Emilie Reeve is an Associate Director in RCG’s London office.
+Emilie Reeve is a Director in RCG’s London office.
 She is an experienced project manager as well as offering clients a broad range of expertise including, technology evaluation, corporate strategy and international market assessment.

 Ms Reeve has extensive experience working within the renewable energy industry, with a proven track record in managing complex, multi-stakeholder projects.
 Her expertise is wide-ranging, from policy advice to technology assessment and new-market intelligence, providing strategic insight to key decision makers in the renewables industry.